 Frank Martela, PhD, is a philosopher and researcher of psychology specializing in the question of meaning in life.
-His articles have appeared in Scientific American Mind, Harvard Business Review and Salon and his work has been featured on Quartz and on the BBC.
-His research has been published extensively in numerous academic journals such as Journal of Personality, Journal of Positive Psychology, Journal of Happiness Studies, Metaphilosophy, Southern Journal of Philosophy, Review of General Psychology, and Organization Studies.
-He has spoken to more than one hundred audiences worldwide, including invited lectures in universities on four continents, including Stanford University and Harvard University.
-He’s been interviewed by the New York Times, Discover Magazine, New Scientist, Vice News, and Monocle Observer among others.
-He is based at Aalto University in Helsinki.
+His articles have appeared in Scientific American Mind, Harvard Business Review, Salon, CNBC and his work has been featured on Quartz and on the BBC.
+His research has been published extensively in numerous academic journals such as Nature Human Behaviour, Perspectives on Psychological Science, Journal of Personality, Metaphilosophy, Southern Journal of Philosophy, and Academy of Management Review.
+He has spoken to more than one hundred audiences worldwide, including invited lectures in universities on five continents, including Stanford University and Harvard University.
+He’s been interviewed by the New York Times, Discover Magazine, New Scientist, Vice News, Fox News, and Monocle Observer among others.
+He is University Lecturer at Aalto University in Helsinki.

-Outside of work, Frank is a father to three lovely children (currently 10, 7, and 5 years old), an amateur-level soccer player, with an occasional skiing trip in the winters.
+Outside of work, Frank is a father to three lovely children, an amateur-level soccer player, with an occasional skiing trip in the winters.
 He is made in Green Bay, so Packers holds a special place in his heart.